 If You Are a Student

 A copy of your list will be filed at Public Safety.
-If you subsequently become the victim of a theft or burglary, the list will be quickly available to Safety and Security.
+If you subsequently become the victim of a theft or burglary, the list will be quickly available to Public Safety.
 It is also recommended that you videotape or photograph your valuables, especially jewelry that can lose value by being engraved.
 Videotapes and photographs can also help in the recovery of items.
 Send the videotape home or secure it in a safe or fireproof container.

 Also, be sure to engrave and add to your original list (or videotape) any valuables you subsequently purchase or receive, such as gifts during holidays or on special occasions like birthdays.